d2macster/Udacity/Self-Driving-Car/P3-BehaviorCloning-master/writeup.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, left and right cameras with augmented steering angles, and artificial shifts to the data ( with corresponding streeting angle adjastements).

 For details about how I created the training data, see the next section.